Djamal-UK/m5stack-gameboy/README.md

 * A GPIO button

 This fork is being developed with the M5Stack device in mind.
-You can find more info about it here: https://m5stack.com/ M5Stack Arduino API and game pocket face are required.
+You can find more info about it here: https://m5stack.com/ M5Stack Arduino API and M5Stack FACES are required.

 # How do I program the chip?

-rename GB ROM to gb.gb
+* Set up your Arduino IDE for the M5Stack (https://docs.m5stack.com/)

-run rom2h.bat
+* Drag and drop your rom to rom2h.bat

-run gameboy.ino
+* Run esp32-gameboy.ino

-update!
+* Compile the sketch and upload it to the board